atomisthq/docs/docs/index.md

 # Introduction

 We take a developer-focused approach to keeping your containerized applications safe.
-With smart policies, developers and security engineers can:
+With our DevSecOps tool for Docker security that is currently in early access, security engineers and developers can:

+- Improve security by keeping projects up to date
 - Reduce noise and make security issues relevant
 - Get clear, actionable info directly in GitHub
 - Know the security impact of incremental changes